Sal Da Vinci: 1976–1992: early career in music, cinema, and theatre

-He first performed in front of a paying public when he was just six years old.
-In 1976, he made his debut in the world of music by recording, in duet with his father, the song Miracolo 'e Natale by Alberto Sciotti and Tony Iglio, from which an homonymous skit was taken.
-In 1977, again together with his father, he made his theater debut with the plays Caro papà and Senza mamma e senza padre.
+In 1976, he made his debut in the music world by recording the song "Miracolo 'e Natale" (by Alberto Sciotti and Tony Iglio) as a duet with his father; the song was later adapted into a sceneggiata (Neapolitan musical drama) of the same name.
+In 1977, alongside his father Mario, he debuted in the theatre with the sceneggiatas entitled Caro papà and Senza mamma e senza padre.